-, the Apple iPhone 4.
-Pocketnow has made an extensive video review of Samsung Galaxy S II vs iPhone 4, and we’ll be sharing it here for you, along with our own thoughts.
+Hands-On the Apple iPhone 4.
+Pocketnow has made an extensive video review of Samsung Galaxy S II vs iPhone 4, and we’ll be sharing it here for you, along with our thoughts.

 We mentioned this in our extensive Samsung Galaxy Ace review and we’ll say it again here.
 As soon as you hold these particular handsets from the Galaxy lineup, at once you’ll notice that they are very iPhone-esque.
 Apple seems to agree too, that’s why they sued Samsung over the Galaxy line of handsets, however that is another story.

-Under the hood, the Samsung Galaxy S II review clearly indicates that its mightier than the iPhone 4.
+Under the hood, the Samsung Galaxy S II review indicates that it’s mightier than the iPhone 4.
 With a much advanced dual-core Exynos 1.2GHz CPU coupled 1GB of RAM, the Samsung Galaxy S II leaves the iPhone 4 with its A4 processor in smoke.
 Nevertheless, the next generation iPhone release is bound to make history yet again.
-With a confirmed dual-core A5 processor for the iPhone4S/iPhone 5, we know that competition for the SGS II isn’t far away.
-Apple knows what Samsung has come up with, and while we’re still unsure about the next generation iPhone release, something tells me that Apple will do whatever it can to come on top again, in the smart phone arena.